sbin-github/MomentumFrame/README.md

 ## 3. Training

-Please enjoy your training with "solvers/learning/4_visualization.ipynb".
+Enjoy your training with "solvers/learning/4_visualization.ipynb".

 In our experience, it will give satsfying results after about 15 epochs in current setup.